leppa/taot/README.md

 **The Advanced Online Translator** uses available online translation services to provide translations.

-Available translation services:
+Currently supported services:

  * **Google Translate** - supports translation, language detection, dictionary and reverse translations for single words.
  * **Microsoft Translator** (a.k.a. **Bing Translator**) - supports
    translation only.
  * **Yandex.Translate** - supports translation and language detection.
+ * **Yandex.Dictionaries** - only dictionary is supported.

-More services are possible in future.
+More services might be added in future.

 What's New